thanuj12/thanuj12/README.md

-- 👋 Hi, I’m @thanuj12
+- 👋 Hi, I’m Thanuj
-- 👀 I’m interested in Mobile Application Development
+- 👀 I’m interested in Mobile App Development, Web Development & Graphics Designing
-- 🌱 I’m currently learning BSc.
-Computer Science
+- 🌱 I’m currently a B(Sc) Computer Science Graduate
-- 💞️ I’m looking to collaborate on (need to decide)
+- 💞️ I’m looking to collaborate as a Freelancer
-- 📫 How to reach me E-mail - thanuj.2019421@iit.ac.lk
+- 📫 How to reach me E-mail - thanuj429@gmail.com

 <!---
 thanuj12/thanuj12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.